-A PC running this Graphics Management Software can be connected to the panel via either an RS232 or an RS485 data link.
-This can be achieved by plugging a Comms Adapter interface board onto the 20 way box header present on the Connector Board.
+A PC running this Graphics Management Software can be connected to the panel via either an RS232, RS485, Fibre-Optic or TCP/IP data link.
+This can be achieved by connecting the relevant J-NET-ADV-COMS Interface board onto the 20 way box header present on the Connector Board (See picture below).
 The communication data rate is 9600 baud with 8 data bits, 1 stop bit and no parity.
-Connection to a PC requires an RS232 extension.
+Connection to a PC requires a suitable interface for the chosen communications media.

-Alternatively the same RS232 Comms Adapter may be used for connection to a standard modem.
+Alternatively the same Advance Comms Interface may be used for connection to a standard modem.
 Using the modem allows remote monitoring and control via the telephone network.
 Connection to a modem requires an RS232 extension.